BoltzExchange/boltz-backend/docs/api.md

 ## Broadcasting transactions

-This endpoint is really similar to the one for querying transactions.
+This endpoint is really similar to the one for querying transactions (and it works only on UTXO based chains too).
 But instead of getting existing transactions this one will broadcast new ones to the network.
 Also it returns the id of the broacasted transaction.

 Requests broadcasting transactions have to be `POST` and contain two arguments in its JSON encoded body: